 Spring is a great time of year when nature is producing flowers, new leaves and a new turf lawn for the season.
 Aeration of your warm season turf, especially Bermuda, can be done anytime through the growing season until late summer.
-Prestige has already started aerating our customers who have ordered this service and we have seen great results thanks to the rains keeping the soil soft.
+Prestige has already started aerating our customers who have ordered this service and we have seen great results thanks to the rain keeping the soil soft.
 Prestige offers aeration service to our warm season customers in April, May, June and July.
 The practice of aeration opens the soil to facilitate the movement of oxygen, moisture and fertilizer to the root zone of the turf allowing for improved root growth.
 Since our clay soils are quick to compact, aeration also helps reduce compaction problems and turf stress.
 Call our office if you would like this service and to see if Prestige is able to aerate your turf.
+Please note: many times Zeon and Emerald Zoysia turfs can benefit from aeration, though much of the time they can benefit from dethatching more.
+Contact your maintenance company for spring dethatching.